apache/arrow-nanoarrow/README.md

 meson configure -DNANOARROW_BUILD_TESTS=true -DNANOARROW_BUILD_BENCHMARKS=true
 ```

+Note that if your Arrow pkg-config profile is installed in a non-standard location on your system, you may pass the ``--pkg-config-path <path to directory with arrow.pc>`` to either the setup or configure steps above.

-From there the compilation command should take care of the rest:
+With the above out of the way, the ``compile`` command should take care of the rest:

 ```sh
 meson compile